Career & Life Design

 You're the reliable one—always available, always saying yes—and drowning.
 Learn why boundaries are hard (hero culture, flattery, fear), principles (about priorities not people, clear and communicated, negotiable but not non-existent), and specific scripts for common situations: extra work, interruptions, meetings, quick favors, weekend pressure.
 Boundaries protect your ability to deliver, not reject people.

-Exercise as a Debugging Tool: Why Your Best Architecture Ideas Happen on the Move
+Exercise and Problem-Solving for Engineers: Why Your Best Ideas Happen on the Move

-Exercise as a Debugging Tool: Why Your Best Architecture Ideas Happen on the Move
+Exercise and Problem-Solving for Engineers: Why Your Best Ideas Happen on the Move

 Stuck on a bug for 90 minutes at your desk—solution clicks during a 15-minute walk.
 Why?
 Movement shifts your brain from focused mode (narrow, step-by-step) to diffuse mode (broader, pattern recognition).
 Use movement deliberately for architecture thinking, weird bugs, conflict de-escalation, and big decisions.
 Design it into your day: 10-min walks before major decisions, walking 1:1s, thinking walks for stuck problems.